 Kelli Spencer, MS, APC, NCC

 “My goal is to help clients learn to live authentically and deliberately, according to their ideals, priorities, and values.
-I will walk alongside you, without imposing my beliefs, to understand the value and meaning you create in the context of your personal strengths and weaknesses and environmental circumstances.”
+Walking beside you, I work to understand the value and meaning you create in the context of your personal and environmental circumstances without imposing my beliefs.”